-- To work with Chester, Lancaster and York counties, Duke Energy and Resolute Forest Products, Inc. to carry on the activities of the Catawba Scenic River Advisory Commission; - To participate with other local government organizations in working with the Catawba-Wateree Basin Advisory Commission; - To continue to work with the SC Energy Office and local governments to implement practices to lower energy consumption; and - To continue to work with the "CONNECT" initiative to promote sustainable growth.
+- To work with the basin wide Water Management Group to develop a water supply conservation strategy for the Catawba Basin. - To participate with other local government organizations in working with the Catawba-Wateree Basin Advisory Commission; - To continue to work with the SC Energy Office and local governments to implement practices to lower energy consumption; and - To continue to work with the "CONNECT" initiative to promote sustainable growth.